Hellfire Gala: Hellfire Vigil (2025)

-In April 2025, Marvel announced that the Hellfire Gala will return in the upcoming Hellfire Vigil (2025); the one-shot will "commemorate the one-year, in-universe anniversary of Krakoa's fall".
-It will also serve as a transition point in the X-Men: From the Ashes publishing phase.
-The issue is scheduled for release on July 2, 2025 and will be written by Jed MacKay, Gail Simone, Eve Ewing, Alex Paknadel, Collin Kelly, Jackson Lanzing, Geoffrey Thorne, Jason Loo, Murewa Ayodele and Stephanie Phillips with art by Javier Garrón, Netho Diaz, Sara Pichelli, Federica Mancin, Luciano Vecchio, Declan Shalvey, Roi Mercado and Marcus To.
+In April 2025, Marvel announced that the Hellfire Gala would return in Hellfire Vigil (2025); the one-shot commemorates "the one-year, in-universe anniversary of Krakoa's fall".
+It also served as a transition point in the X-Men: From the Ashes publishing phase.
+The issue was released on July 2, 2025 and was written by Jed MacKay, Gail Simone, Eve Ewing, Alex Paknadel, Collin Kelly, Jackson Lanzing, Geoffrey Thorne, Jason Loo, Murewa Ayodele and Stephanie Phillips with art by Javier Garrón, Netho Diaz, Sara Pichelli, Federica Mancin, Luciano Vecchio, Declan Shalvey, Roi Mercado and Marcus To.

 The Hellfire costume designs were created by artists Vecchio and Mancin.
 Vecchio explained that the costumes for Vigil are still "striking" but unlike previous Gala issues, these looks are "more solemn, less flashy yet still fun, that reflect each character's history in a Post-Krakoan way.
 Unlike previous years where I focused on individual designs one at a time, here I worked in bunches at once to create a cohesive look while keeping singularities".
 Dan Grote of ComicsXF commented that "black figures heavily into many of the designs" since it is for a "memorial".
 On the released designs, Grote highlighted that "the kids from Exceptional X-Men and Uncanny X-Men get to play dress-up" along with "characters we haven't seen since Krakoa twinkled out of this plane of existence, like Karma, Wolfsbane, Catseye, Angel Salvadore and Jumbo Carnation".